MandyNeumeyer/chess_board/readme.md

 ### Challenge

 * Create a chessboard as in the picture below.
-* For the chess pattern use as little lines of code as possible.
+* For the chess pattern use as few lines of code as possible.

 ### Hint